 By applying the gauge invariance principle and introducing the corresponding gauge fields, including the spin-associated gravigauge field, we have constructed a gauge-invariant and chiral-duality-invariant action.
 This formulation leads to the emergence of a local orthogonal gravigauge spacetime, which constitutes a spin-associated intrinsic non-commutative spacetime, fundamentally distinct from coordinate-based Minkowski spacetime.
 The non-commutative structure of $\fG_4$ manifests gravitational effects through the gravigauge field strength $\hsF_{cd}^a$ or, equivalently, the spin gravigauge field $\hmOm_{c}^{ab}$ (with $\hmOm_{[cd]}^{a}\equiv \hsF_{cd}^a$).
 The derived gravitization equation (via the gravigauge field strength constraints in $\fG_4$) reveals how gravigauge field strength emerges from collective gauge field dynamics.
 This provides crucial insights into the quantum nature of gravity.

-The GSM formalism within GQFT provides a framework that naturally incorporates all four known fundamental interactions, electromagnetic, weak, strong, and gravitational forces, while predicting novel ones: a spin gauge force, along with chirality boost-spin and chiral conformal-spin gauge forces, as well as scaling gauge and scalar interactions.
+The GSM formalism within GQFT provides a framework that naturally incorporates all four known fundamental interactions, electromagnetic, weak, strong, and gravitational, while predicting novel ones, including a spin gauge force, as well as chirality boost-spin and chiral conformal-spin gauge forces, in addition to scaling gauge and scalar interactions.
 Within this framework, we derive general gauge-type gravitational equations to describe the gravidynamics of the GSM.

-Furthermore, translational invariance in Minkowski spacetime leads to an energy-momentum cancellation law in GQFT (replacing the conventional conservation law of QFT), which enables a proof of the zero energy-momentum tensor theorem in GSM.
+The GQFT-based GSM is background-independent, due to an emergent hidden general linear group symmetry GL(1,3,R), yet it admits globally flat Minkowski spacetime as a base spacetime.
+Furthermore, translational invariance in Minkowski spacetime leads to an energy-momentum cancellation law in GQFT, replacing the conventional conservation law of QFT, which allows for a proof of the zero energy-momentum tensor theorem in the GSM.

 Our analysis reveals special gauge-fixing conditions for the extended gauge symmetries WS$_c$(1,3)$\times$GS(1).
 Mass generation for fundamental fields occurs via spontaneous symmetry breaking, with the notable exception of the gravigauge field, which behaves as a Goldstone-type boson.
 The chirality boost-spin gauge field is identified as a stable, massive dark graviton due to a discrete $Z_2$ symmetry, making it a viable dark matter candidate.
 This dark graviton interacts with all leptons and quarks through spin gauge field mediation and exhibits self-interactions via multiple channels, including mediation by the spin gauge field and interactions through the chiral conformal-spin gauge and scalar fields.